A Quick Guide to Purchasing Wireless Speakers

 If you’re going wireless, your music player should also have Bluetooth technology built in.
 Bluetooth is how most devices “talk” to each other wirelessly with a transmission range of about 30′.
 Your new speakers will likely be “Bluetooth aware,” so make sure whatever is transmitting the tunes will be, also.

 Prices vary widely in wireless speakers and as with most other things, you get what you’re willing to pay for.
-Price is usually dependent on the audio power that’s available in the receiver and other features the system might support.
+You can get high end A/V receivers here, however price is usually dependent on the audio power that’s available in the receiver and other features the system might support.
 Higher end home theater speaker systems cost several thousand dollars, but most people who are wiling to spend $100 – $200 dollars can find a high quality, dependable sound system for normal indoor use.
 Remember though, a speaker setup for outdoors is going to be more expensive and should be water resistant if not waterproof.

 Lastly, take your mp3 player loaded with your favorite tunes to your favorite audio shop in order to test speaker setups.
 There is nothing like having your music playing on the speakers to let you know if they’re the right ones for you!